-- Oral fluoride supplements for preschool children older than 6 months whose primary water source is deficient in fluoride. - Folic acid supplements containing 0.4 to 0.8 mg for women planning or capable of pregnancy. - Prophylactic ocular topical medication for all newborns for the prevention of gonorrhea. - Vitamin D supplements for community-dwelling adults age 65 and over who are at increased risk for falls. - For women at increased risk for breast cancer and at low risk for adverse medication effects, risk-reducing medications such as tamoxifene or raloxifene. - Aspirin (low dose) as a preventive medication after 12 weeks of gestation in women who are at high risk of preeclampsia. - Low-dose aspirin for the primary prevention of cardiovascular disease and colorectal cancer in adults ages 50 to 59 years who have a 10% or greater 10-year cardiovascular disease (CVD) risk, are not at increased risk for bleeding, have a life expectancy of at least 10 years, and are willing to take low-dose aspirin daily for at least 10 years. - Low- to moderate-dose statin preventive medications for the prevention of cardiovascular disease events and mortality in adults ages 40 to 75 without a history of cardiovascular disease (i.e., symptomatic coronary artery disease or ischemic stroke) who have 1 or more cardiovascular disease risk factors (i.e., dyslipidemia, diabetes, hypertension, or smoking) and a calculated 10-year risk of a cardiovascular event of 10% or greater.
+- Oral fluoride supplements for preschool children starting at age 6 months whose primary water source is deficient in fluoride. - Folic acid supplements containing 0.4 to 0.8 mg for women planning or capable of pregnancy. - Prophylactic ocular topical medication for all newborns for the prevention of gonorrhea. - For women at increased risk for breast cancer and at low risk for adverse medication effects, risk-reducing medications such as tamoxifene or raloxifene or an aromatase inhibitor. - Aspirin (low dose) as a preventive medication after 12 weeks of gestation in women who are at high risk of preeclampsia.

+- Low-dose aspirin for the primary prevention of cardiovascular disease and colorectal cancer in adults ages 50 to 59 years who have a 10% or greater 10-year cardiovascular disease (CVD) risk, are not at increased risk for bleeding, have a life expectancy of at least 10 years, and are willing to take low-dose aspirin daily for at least 10 years. - Low- to moderate-dose statin preventive medications for the prevention of cardiovascular disease events and mortality in adults ages 40 to 75 without a history of cardiovascular disease (i.e., symptomatic coronary artery disease or ischemic stroke) who have one or more cardiovascular disease risk factors (i.e., dyslipidemia, diabetes, hypertension, or smoking) and a calculated 10-year risk of a cardiovascular event of 10% or greater.